 We take these teachings for granted now, in modern Buddhism, but they came from Nagarjuna.
 He was inspired by the Buddha and writing in the Buddhist tradition, but he was the one that explained things in this way.

 There are two different branches of Bodhisattva Vows, and he created one of them called “The Profound View.”
 This is a series of vows that is taken in the Mahayana tradition as a way to strengthen and demonstrate our commitment to the Bodhisattva path, to cultivate compassion and wisdom for ourselves and others.
 We take this vow to demonstrate our great determination to cultivate the six perfections; generosity, virtue, patience, diligence, concentration, and wisdom.

 The Bodhisattva’s journey was further elaborated later on by a monk named Shantideva in a well known work called The Way of the Bodhisattva.

 Nagarjuna said that we should dwell in emptiness—that an intuitive understanding of the emptiness inherent in all things is the road to enlightenment and, “For whom emptiness is possible, everything is possible.”

 In his view delusion is the source of our suffering and it’s a belief in separation, a dualistic worldview.
 It’s the belief that think things exist independently and permanently.
 Emptiness, is not lack of existence, but rather lack of dualistic existence, lack of separation, lack of boundaries.

 We are empty like the sky, boundless and beautiful.

 Editor: Dana Gornall

 Daniel Scharpenburg is an independent dharma teacher in Kansas City.
-He regularly gives teachings through the Open Heart Project
+He gives teachings Monday nights through the Open Heart Project